ajay53/shopping/README.md

 # shopping
-Basic android app, listing all products and adding and retrieving to/from cart.
+Online Shopping android app(reference: Amazon), listing all products and adding and retrieving to/from the cart.

 Libraries used(MVVM, Data Binding):
 -Gson